ArduPilot/ardupilot_wiki/plane/source/docs/takeoff-landingpage.rst

 Takeoff
 =======

-Taking the plane off can be accomplished in many ways: Rolling Takeoff, Hand Launch, Bungee, or VTOL (Verical Takeoff and Landing) if a :ref:`quadplane-support`.
+Taking the plane off can be accomplished in many ways: Rolling Takeoff, Hand Launch, Bungee, or VTOL (Vertical Takeoff and Landing) if a :ref:`quadplane-support`.
 And it can be done manually or automatically.

 Rolling Takeoff
 ===============